Oversleeping: How Much Rest is Too Much?

 Numerous systems in the body impact alertness and sleep.
 This can make treating hyper-somnolence, oversleeping, and excessive tiredness quite complex.
 Although, most approaches involve improving daily habits around rest.

-Maintaining healthy sleep hygiene is helpful for everyone.
+Maintaining healthy sleep hygiene can be helpful whether you get too little or too much sleep.
 Here are a few of the main things to be mindful of if you’re trying to get better quality rest.

 Try to stick to a sleep schedule.
 Consistency with bedtime and waking times is one of the most important aspects of healthy rest.